 3) Creating a home for his boat.
 Brian’s 2020 Falcon Tournament Edition bass is his baby.
 And, as with any passion project, there’s always something in the works where it’s concerned.
 Whether prepping it for an upcoming tournament or using it as the backdrop for the many influencer videos he creates, it’s his home away from home.

 4) Climate control.
 For added comfort, Brian’s installed a digital inverted heating and cooling system in his new workshop.
-Wall mounted, it’s a simple, efficient, all-on-one system whose temperature Brian can adjust via remote control when needed.
+Wall-mounted, it’s a simple, efficient, all-in-one system whose temperature Brian can adjust via remote control when needed.

 Phase 2 of the Conversion